paulresdat/ServiceCollection/README.md

 ### Use the Service Scope For Your Containers

 You want to extend the `ServiceScope` class in your own scope container when you want to use this library with another framework like Django.
 Extending the `ServiceScope` allows you to use it with the provided django injector wrapper function.
 By extending the `ServiceScope`, you get to enjoy the singleton pattern out of the box.
 Also, you can use the `IServiceScope` interface when you create your own wrapper function that takes your custom scope containers.
-By working off of the interface `IServiceScope`, you can define a single function that can use any of your service scopes if you define more than one.
+By working off of the interface `IServiceScope`, you can define a single function that can be used for any of your service scopes if you define more than one.

 ## Unit/Integration Testing